jimburton/ci583-lists/Recursion.md

 the list meant detecting the situation where the pointer to the next item was `null`.
 This version will use *recursion* and *inheritance*.

+The file you are reading and the skeleton code to work on are in the branch of this repository called `recursive`and my solutions are in the branch called `recursive-solution`.
+If, rather than using `git` to switch branches, you download a zip file to work on make sure you use the drop-down box on the github website to switch to the right branch before downloading.

 In the package `ci583.labs.lists.rec` are three classes. `LinkedList` is the superclass of the objects that will make up your (recursive) linked lists.
 Those objects will be instances of one of the subclasses of `LinkedList`, which are `ListItem` and `Nil`.
 An